Improved DDIM Sampling with Moment Matching Gaussian Mixtures: Conclusions

 \section{Conclusions}

 We propose improved DDIM sampling by using Gaussian mixture transition kernels whose marginal first and second order moments match the corresponding moments of the DDPM forward marginals.
 Our experiments suggest that moment matching is sufficient to produce samples of the same or better quality than the original DDIM sampler.
 This is especially true if the number of sampling steps is small (e.g. 10) using unconditional models trained on CelebAHQ and FFHQ.
-For classifier guided ImageNet class-conditional models, at higher guidance weight (10), the GMM kernel based samplers lead to improvements in both FID and IS metrics under almost all settings of $\eta$ and number of sampling steps (10 and 100).
-Similar improvements are seen with classifier-free guidance, especially with fewer sampling steps (10).
+For guided ImageNet class-conditional models, the GMM kernel based samplers lead to improvements in both FID and IS metrics under almost all settings of $\eta$ and number of sampling steps (10 and 100).
 This seems to suggest that the GMM kernel allows for a better exploration of the latent space with a small number of sampling steps.
+We also demonstrate that DDIM-GMM shows improvements over DDIM for few step sampling from text-to-image models.
+Using the equivalence between diffusion and rectified flow matching, we derive novel SDE samplers for rectified flow models and demonstrate improvements with the proposed approach.

 The gap between DDIM and the proposed DDIM-GMM becomes smaller with larger number of steps using training-free GMM parameter selection.
-We also demonstrate that DDIM-GMM shows improvements over DDIM in text-to-image generation with fewer sampling steps.
 An interesting future direction would be to optimize the GMM parameters $\mathcal{M}_t$ to maximize a suitable metric such as KID \citep{Watson_2021_ICLR} or FID \citep{Mathiasen_2021_arXiv} on the training dataset.